 Student Organization Registration is an annual process.
 Once an organization is created, registration renewals must be completed every year in order for the organization to operate during the two semesters comprising the academic year.
 Organizations are not permitted to operate during the summer.
 Any organization that promotes clandestine relationships, fronts for another agency, entity or organization, or permits the violation of school regulations forfeits its privilege to function on campus.
-Benefits associated with being a registered or recognized student organization include access to university resources at minimal to no cost and the ability to advertise on campus and request use of COSA funds.
+Benefits associated with being a registered student organization include access to university resources at minimal to no cost the ability to advertise on campus as well as the opportunity to request programming support from the Cost of Student Activities (COSA) funds.
 Groups are encouraged to register early to receive full benefits.
-All organizations interested in being recognized by the university are expected to register by the first day of September for the academic year via the respective organizational portal through ORGSYNC.
+All returning organizations are expected to register by the first day of September for the academic year via the respective organizational portal through ORGSYNC.